microsoft/mssql-django/README.md

    definition present in the ``freetds.conf`` FreeTDS configuration file instead of a hostname or an IP address.

-   But if this option is present and it's value is ``True``, this special behavior is turned off.
+   But if this option is present and its value is ``True``, this special behavior is turned off.
+Instead, connections to the database server will be established using ``HOST`` and ``PORT`` options, without requiring ``freetds.conf`` to be configured.

-   See http://www.freetds.org/userguide/dsnless.htm for more information.
+   See https://www.freetds.org/userguide/dsnless.html for more information.

 -  unicode_results